vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/styling.md

 title: "Styling"
 slug: "styling"
 hidden: false
-createdAt: "2024-08-30T13:52:29.126Z"
+createdAt: "2024-09-12T12:52:42.285Z"
 updatedAt: ""
-excerpt: "Discover how to customize your store layout with VTEX IO Store Framework."
+excerpt: "Discover how to customize your store layout with Store Framework."
 ---

 Styling directly impacts user experience and brand perception.
 A well-styled store attracts visitors and keeps them engaged, encouraging navigation and interaction with your site.

 In [Store Framework](https://developers.vtex.com/docs/guides/store-framework), styling is flexible and customizable, allowing you to create a visual identity that aligns with your brand.
 Whether you need to make minor adjustments or comprehensive changes, Store Framework’s tools enable you to tailor each visual element to meet specific business needs.

-In this guide, you will learn how to leverage our styling tools to customize your store.
+In this section, you will learn how to leverage our styling tools to customize your store.

 ## Before you begin